 In 1998, he suddenly became ill and discovered that his illness had relapsed and now faced a diagnosis of leukemia.
 He was told almost immediately that he would need a bone marrow transplant, but when no suitable bone marrow match was found, he learned that a cord blood transplant was his only treatment option.

 Returning to Cleveland and the University Hospitals Ireland Cancer Center, he met with Dr. Mary Laughlin, a pioneer in the cord blood transplantation field and founder of the Cleveland Cord Blood Center, who explained the advantages to him.
 Within 10 days of the transplant, Dr. Laughlin was encouraged by DeVine’s first signs of cell recovery.
 He returned to work a year after the transplant.

 During his journey through illness and recovery, his brother, Dan, was inspired to become an emergency medical technician.

 Facing little chance for survival prior to the transplant, he now works for a local hospital where he has the opportunity to share his experiences with others facing cancer.
 “I try to be as real as I can, answering questions, and advising them ‘to do what they feel is right for them.’”

-Now in his 40s, DeVine is an avid rock climber, snowboarder and guitarist who performs at local spots in the Vail, Colorado area.
+Now nearing 50, DeVine is an avid rock climber, snowboarder and guitarist who performs at local spots in the Vail, Colorado area.